isomerpages/nparks-gardening/_digital-tools/Soil Calculator.md

 ---
 To calculate:
 - The volume of your planter
-- The amount of soil to require
+- The amount of soil required
-- The cost of the soil required (for budgeting)
+- The cost of the required soil (for budgeting)

 ![Image of Planter Dimension]()